-The student development services at the State University of New York College at Cortland are designed to promote the total growth of students from the time of their acceptance through graduation and beyond.
+The Student development services at the State University of New York College at Cortland are designed to promote the total growth of students from the time of their acceptance to the College through graduation and beyond.
 Units work individually and collectively with students and student groups to provide quality developmental services.
 The services are both proactive and reactive in meeting the needs of students and assist them in their psychosocial adjustment, career exploration and career decision-making, academics and their physical well-being.

-745.02 CONLEY COUNSELING AND WELLNESS SERVICES
+745.02 COUNSELING CENTER

-A. General Functions of Conley Counseling and Wellness Services
+A. General Functions of Counseling Center

-Conley Counseling and Wellness Services (https://www2.cortland.edu/offices/student-development-center/) includes the Counseling Center, Health Promotion and Prevention Education.
-The staff recognize that the adjustment to college life can be stressful and challenging, while providing opportunity for growth and learning.
-Conley Counseling and Wellness Services assists students in their adjustment by providing developmentally focused programming and various support services.
-The Counseling Center provides short-term therapeutic services and programming to facilitate students' personal, social and educational adjustment.
-Health Promotion and Substance Abuse Prevention and Education offers developmental programming and other support services.

-Conley Counseling and Wellness Services also serves as a resource to the SUNY Cortland community.
-The

-Counseling Center is accredited by the International Accreditation of Counseling Services.
+The Counseling Center (/offices/student-development-center/counseling-center/index.dot) provides short-term therapeutic services to facilitate students' personal, social and educational adjustment.
+The center staff recognizes that the adjustment to college life can be stressful and challenging.
+While these challenges can be stressful, it can be a time for learning and growth.
+The Counseling Center assists students in their transitional adjustment by providing developmentally focused programming and offers developmental support services for students.
+The Counseling Center serves as a resource to the College community.
+The center is accredited by the International Association of Counseling Services.